John Garrett (American football)

-Early years
+Early life

 Garrett was born in Danville, Pennsylvania.
 He attended University School in Hunting Valley, Ohio, where he played wide receiver under head coach Cliff Foust.
 He graduated in 1983.

-He accepted a football scholarship from Columbia University in 1983.
-His father Jim Garrett became the football head coach in 1985.
+Garrett accepted a football scholarship from Columbia University in 1983.
+His father, Jim Garrett, became the program's head coach in 1985.
 Garrett sat out the 1985 season because of an injury he suffered in the preseason camp, and decided to drop out of college to save a season of football eligibility.

 Following his father's resignation after Columbia's 0–10 record, he and his brothers (Jason and Judd) transferred to Princeton University.
 He sat out the 1986 season to comply with the NCAA transfer rules, while playing on the scout team, which included both of his brothers.
 As a senior in 1987, he led the team with 45 receptions for 617 yards and 2 receiving touchdowns.
 He returned 18 kickoffs for 359 yards and 20 punts for 87 yards.
 He also began the season as a backup defensive back.
 He also practiced junior varsity baseball.
 In 1988, he graduated from Princeton with a degree in history, with a senior thesis on "The American Football League: Its Rivalry with the National Football League and its Impact on Professional Football".

 Professional career

-Garrett was signed as an undrafted free agent by the Dallas Cowboys after the 1988 NFL Draft.
+Garrett was signed as an undrafted free agent by the Dallas Cowboys after the 1988 NFL draft.
 He was waived after the first preseason game on August 8.
 He would return home to New Jersey and work as a teacher.

 In 1989, he was signed as a free agent by the Cincinnati Bengals.
 He was released on August 29 and was signed to the developmental squad on September 6.
 He was promoted to the active roster in December.
 He appeared in 2 games, while making 2 receptions for 29 yards.
 He was released on September 3, 1990.

 On February 18, 1991, he was selected by the San Antonio Riders in the World League of American Football Draft.
 He appeared in 10 games, registering 23 receptions (tied for third on the team) for 386 yards (third on the team) and 3 receiving touchdowns (led the team).

 On June 12, 1991, he signed as a free agent with the Buffalo Bills.
 He was cut on August 19.
 He was later signed to the practice squad, where he remained for a few weeks before being released.